hmac/kite/README.md

 production, and the automated update of safe dependencies poses no security risk either.
 A module is safe if none of the functions defined in it use IO or FFI.

+### Typeclasses

+Lam supports multi-parameter typeclassesm but there is no support for functional dependencies.
+Haskell 98 has quite strict rules on the permitted form of instance delcarations, whereas Lam intends to be as relaxed as possible whilst
+guaranteeing:
+- there is an unambiguous instance for each typeclass constraint
+- typechecking always terminates

 ### Typeclass deriving

 Lam will be able to automatically generate typeclass instances for some common typeclasses: